In New York, a world capital of Arts and Culture, you can find the highest quality training in whatever musical instrument you’d like to play.

 They are portals into an artistic universe and professional playing; by enrolling in a conservatory, you’ll develop and hone your ability to interpret and play music while becoming an artist in your own right.

-desire a higher level of guitar playing with a disciplined methodology, the conservatory is the ideal place.
+For those who desire a higher level of guitar playing with a disciplined methodology, the conservatory is the ideal place.
 In addition to music instruction, most conservatories also propose a dance and performance arts curriculum.

 Here are New York’s most renowned higher education conservatories: